 - Have a track record of failed deployments

 The success of the release quality use case is highly dependent on its key performance indicators.
 We need to start by ensuring we gather the KPIs as defined from definitive sources such as your CI/CD platform, source repository, observability solution, etc. Once you identify the sources for your KPIs, you will need to identify methods for extracting them and importing them into the New Relic platform.

 The KPIs and minimum required attributes required by this use case are listed in the key performance indicators section.
 Typically, you'll use your development toolchain's APIs to extract the KPIs and their attributes and then submit them to New Relic using the custom events API.

 Prior to starting any custom integration work, you should determine if any out-of-box integrations exist that meet your goals.

-The RelQual dashboards are the primary drivers of the quality improvement process.
+The RelQual are the primary drivers of the quality improvement process.
 They'll show KPIs and trends so you can identify and prioritize your improvement efforts.